-DC sues Trump inaugural committee, alleging abuse of funds
+D.C. sues Trump inaugural committee, alleging abuse of funds

-WASHINGTON (AP) — The District of Columbia is suing President Donald Trump’s inaugural committee and two companies that control the Trump International Hotel in the nation’s capital, accusing them of abusing nonprofit funds to benefit Trump’s family.
+WASHINGTON — The District of Columbia is suing President Donald Trump’s inaugural committee and two companies that control the Trump International Hotel in the nation’s capital, accusing them of abusing nonprofit funds to benefit Trump’s family.

 The city’s attorney general, Karl Racine, announced the lawsuit Wednesday.
 According to his office, the inaugural committee coordinated with the Trump family to “grossly overpay for event space” in the hotel.